doar-e/bak.doar-e.github.io/source/_posts/2015-08-18-keygenning-with-klee.markdown

 * validate your beliefs with the debugger if possible.
 For example, if you think a variable contains the serial, break with the debugger and see if it is the case.

 ## Big picture
 When I collected the most interesting functions, I tried to understand the high level flow and the simpler functions.
 Here are the main variables and types used in the validation process.
-As a note for the reader: most of them have been purged from uninteresting details, for the sake of simplicity.
+As a note for the reader: most of them have been purged of uninteresting details, for the sake of simplicity.

 ```c
 enum {